ed-rodh/Null_models_I_and_II/README.md

 # Null_models_I_and_II

- Simulating annealing based strategies to randomize sequences data composed by:
+ Simulating annealing based strategies to randomize sequences data, there is two strategies:

   + Null model I: ramdomizes the input MSA by conserving the single columns statistics.